microsoft/DirectXShaderCompiler/docs/DXIL.rst

-SM.WAVESIZEALLZEROWHENUNDEFINED           WaveSize Max and Preferred must be 0 when Min is 0 SM.WAVESIZEMAXANDPREFERREDZEROWHENNORANGE WaveSize Max and Preferred must be 0 to encode min==max SM.WAVESIZEMAXGREATERTHANMIN              WaveSize Max must greater than Min SM.WAVESIZENEEDSDXIL16PLUS                WaveSize is valid only for DXIL version 1.6 and higher.
+SM.WAVESIZEALLZEROWHENUNDEFINED           WaveSize Max and Preferred must be 0 when Min is 0 SM.WAVESIZEMAXANDPREFERREDZEROWHENNORANGE WaveSize Max and Preferred must be 0 to encode min==max SM.WAVESIZEMAXGREATERTHANMIN              WaveSize Max must greater than Min SM.WAVESIZENEEDSDXIL16OR17                WaveSize is valid only for DXIL version 1.6 and 1.7.
 SM.WAVESIZEONCOMPUTEORNODE                WaveSize only allowed on compute or node shaders SM.WAVESIZEPREFERREDINRANGE               WaveSize Preferred must be within Min..Max range SM.WAVESIZERANGENEEDSDXIL18PLUS           WaveSize Range is valid only for DXIL version 1.8 and higher.